mviereck/dockerfile-x11docker-lxqt/README.md

 Base image LXQT desktop (on debian stretch)
  - Run LXQT desktop in docker.
- - Use x11docker to run image to run GUI applications and desktop environments in docker images.
+ - Use x11docker to to run GUI applications and desktop environments in docker images.
  - Get [x11docker from github](https://github.com/mviereck/x11docker)

 # Example commands: